Support for Business customers

-We understand our customers may be worried about the impact of coronavirus (COVID-19) and want to reassure you that we’re here to help you with any financial concerns you may have.
+We understand businesses may be worried about the impact of coronavirus (COVID-19).
+We want to reassure our business banking customers that we’re here to help you with any financial concerns you may have.

-We are participating in both the Coronavirus Business Interruption Loan Scheme and Bounce Back Loan Scheme to support business customers who are impacted by the pandemic.
-To find out more about which type of borrowing may be more suitable for you please have a look at the comparison below and find out more at TSB CBILS or TSB BBLS.
+We are participating in both the Coronavirus Business Interruption Loan Scheme (CBILS) and Bounce Back Loan Scheme (BBLS) to support business customers who are impacted by the pandemic.
+It is important to know that we’re currently unable to accept new applications for either of these schemes from new customers.

 We are expecting the Bounce Back Loan Scheme to be extremely popular and we will process your application as soon as we possibly can, but please bear with us during this extremely busy time.